microbecode/noirhack/README.md

 ### User flow

 1. The user provides a [JWT](https://jwt.io/) JSON disclosing the user's country.
-The signed JWT is received from a trusted source for example an SSI wallet as JWT VC.
+The signed JWT is received from a trusted source.
 1. User signs up with their Starknet wallet, providing a Starknet address.
 1. A Noir circuit verifies the JWT, extracts the country information, verifies that it's in a list of allowed countries, adds the address and generates a ZK proof.
 1. The user invokes a Cairo registry contract to register the Starknet address with the proof.
 The registry contract verifies the proof and adds the address in a whitelist.